DavideComotti/Angular-distribution-of-Cosmic-Ray-Muons/README.md

 # Angular-distribution-of-Cosmic-Ray-Muons

-# Study of the Angular Distribution of Cosmic Ray Muons

 ## Overview

 This repository contains the complete experimental and computational analysis developed for my Bachelor Thesis in Mechanical Engineering at the University of Brescia.